dusk-network/docs-public/src/content/docs/learn/glossary.md

 The official Dusk platform's Rust reference implementation.

+#### Rusk Wallet

+The official CLI wallet for Dusk, enabling users to manage DUSK, interact with the blockchain and execute transactions via a command-line interface.

 #### Succinct Attestation

 A unique Proof-of-Stake consensus algorithm developed by Dusk which allows network participants to compete for block producer rights.

+#### W3sper SDK

+A JavaScript library for communication within the Dusk ecosystem, enabling developers to integrate Dusk dApps into (web) applications.

+#### Web Wallet

+The official web-based wallet for Dusk, providing users with an accessible way to manage DUSK and interact with the blockchain through a user-friendly interface.

 #### Zedger